xd4n1el/user_register_ReactJS/README.md

 # About this app:

- This app is about a React Front End project and also approach a basic CRUD to become a little bit more dynamic.
+ This app is about a React Front End project and also approach a basic CRUD to be a little bit more dynamic.

  # How it works?